-The Shadows Cast by a Falling Child is set in Melbourne in 2009, at the time of the Black Saturday bushfires.
+The Buddhist, the Boy and the Bikie is set in Melbourne in 2009, at the time of the Black Saturday bushfires.
 Thematically, it draws heavily on my work experience with child protection and public mental health services.

 Kurt Edelman is full of contradictions: a Buddhist who wears leather and plays violent computer games; a social worker who likes to have everything neat and tidy.
 The year: 2009.
 As Victoria burns, Kurt is facing disasters of his own, that will rock him to the core of his being.